 2. Eat Vitamin D-Rich Foods

-- Fatty fish like salmon, tuna, and mackerel (Healthline’s list of Vitamin D foods)
+- Fatty fish like salmon, mackerel, and tuna

 - Egg yolks

-- Fortified milk and cereals
+- Fortified milk, juices, and cereals

 - Sun-exposed mushrooms

-3. Take Vitamin D Supplements
+3. Vitamin D Supplements

 Tips for Taking Supplements:

-- Reduce the risk of complications during pregnancy
+- Reduced risk of pregnancy complications

-Vitamin D and Other Nutrients
+The Synergy of Vitamin D and Other Nutrients

-Can You Get Too Much Vitamin D?
+Can You Take Too Much Vitamin D?

-- Nausea or vomiting
+- Nausea and vomiting

 - Weakness or fatigue

-- Kidney problems
+- Kidney damage

-Lifestyle Tips for Better PCOS Management
+Lifestyle Changes for Better PCOS Management

 - Follow a Balanced Diet: Focus on whole foods, including vegetables, fruits, lean proteins, and healthy fats.
 Avoid sugary and processed foods.